Skip to content

 Introduction to Pardon

-With a little help, Pardon can understand a request to https://example.com is production, and https://stage.example.com is stage, and can then switch or override a request’s environment with a hint as little as env=stage.
-This means the collection can nominally specify https://example.com (for legibility), but can be used in any environment.
+Pardon also can reconfigure requests for different environments.
+For instance, Pardon can understand a request to https://service.example.com is production, and https://service-stage.example.com is stage, and can switch between them.
+Collection can specify the nominal https://example.com (for legibility), but can be used in any environment.

 Demo time